apache/comdev-site/source/newcommitter.md

         1. If you already have an Apache account, let us know your id and we will grant you privileges on the project repositories.

-        2. If you have previously sent an iCLA, let us know the email address and public name used on the iCLA and your preferred Apache id, and we will request your account.
+        2. If you have previously sent an ICLA, let us know the email address and public name used on the ICLA and your preferred Apache id, and we will request your account.

-        3. If the email address on the previously submitted iCLA is no longer valid, let us know the email address and public name used on the new iCLA, and your preferred Apache id.
-Continue to step B below and file your new iCLA.
+        3. If the email address on the previously submitted ICLA is no longer valid, let us know the email address and public name used on the new ICLA, and your preferred Apache id.
+Continue to step B below and file your new ICLA.

     Look to see if your preferred ID is already taken at https://people.apache.org/committer-index.html

-    B. If there is not already an iCLA on file, you need to submit an iCLA:
+    B. If there is not already an ICLA on file, you need to submit an ICLA:
-        1. Details of the iCLA and the forms are found through this link: https://www.apache.org/licenses/#clas
+        1. Details of the ICLA and the forms are found through this link: https://www.apache.org/licenses/#clas

         2. Instructions for its completion and return to